 *The organisation reserves the right to modify the routes.

 2.1.
-THE MILENIO TITAN DESERT by GAES MTB MARATHON is open to men and women riders older than 16.
-Participants under 18 must present authorisation from a parent or guardian to be able to participate in the race.
+THE TITAN DESERT by GARMIN MTB MARATHON is open to the participation of men and women riders older than 16.
+Riders under 18 must present authorisation from a parent or guardian to participate in the race.

 2.2.
-Riders may participate as individuals, as members of teams of 3 which may be made up of riders of different categories and sex, or in teams of two riders of different sexes.
+Participation may be individual, in teams of 3 persons who may be from different categories and sexes or in teams of two persons of different sexes.

 4.1.
 The organisation will provide the following for each registrant: